How to Calm a Stressed Dog

 Do you have an anxious dog?

-Oftentimes, people who take in pets find their beloved pals have a hard time remaining calm.
-In fact, studies have found that more than 70% of all dogs suffer from anxiety.
-This stems from a variety of issues, from being fearful of loud noises to abandonment issues.
+Often, people who take in pets find their beloved pals having difficulty remaining calm.
+Studies have found that over 70% of all dogs suffer from anxiety.
+This stems from various issues, from fear of loud noises to abandonment issues.

 But if you have one, you’re probably wondering how to calm a stressed dog.
-Below, we’ll go through all our best tips on how to soothe your pet’s nerves and keep him or her calm.
+Below, we’ll go through all our best tips on soothing your pet’s nerves and calming him or her.

 Keep reading to learn more!